mrene/minidsp-rs/README.md

 ```

 ### Running multiple commands at once
 For the purposes of organizing configurations, a file can be created with commands to run sequentially.
+It's an easy way to recall a certain preset without changing the devie config preset.

-Files are using the same format at the command line, without the `minidsp` command.
+Lines are using the same format at the command line, without the `minidsp` command.

 Example:
 ```
+# Comments are allowed and skipped
+# So are empty lines

+mute on
 config 3
 input 0 peq all bypass off
 output 0 peq all bypass off
+gain -- -30
 mute off
 ```

 > minidsp -f ./file.txt

 ### udev
 In order to run as a non-privileged user under Linux, you may have to add a udev rule for this specific device.
 Under `/etc/udev/rules.d`, create a file named `99-minidsp.rules` containing: